codecop/distributed-monolith/kafka/readme.md

 ../mvnw compile exec:java
 ```

 Or you can run it from your IDE.
+As it needs to format its data storage, you need to start it twice.

+Kafka is listening on `PLAINTEXT://localhost:9092` and its controller on `localhost:9093`.

 ### Notes on local installation using Kraft